 Are conditional offers of admission made, pending improved scores on the TOEFL or IELTS exam?

 Yes.
 Students will need to report the new scores by mid-June in order to receive their student visas in time for our summer programming.

-Are there alternatives to retaking the TOEFL or IELTS exams for students who come close to our thresholds?
+Are there alternatives to retaking the TOEFL or IELTS exams for admitted students?

 What summer programs do you offer?

-In 2018, our Computational Math camp will run from September 4 to September 21.
-All incoming students are required to take the course.
+All other entering students must take our Computational Math camp from September 4 to September 21.